Rural Business-Cooperative Service, Department of Agriculture (USDA).

 4. Submission Date and Time

-Electronic applications must be RECEIVED by http://www.grants.gov by midnight Eastern time Monday, July 17, 2017, to be eligible for funding.
-Please review the Grants.gov Web site at http://grants.gov/applicants/organization_registration.jsp for instructions on the process of registering your organization as soon as possible to ensure you are able to meet the electronic application deadline.
-Grants.gov will not accept applications submitted after the deadline.
+Explanation of Deadline: Electronic applications must be received by http://www.grants.gov by midnight Eastern Standard Time August 24, 2020, to be eligible for funding.
+Please review the Grants.gov website at https://www.grants.gov/web/grants/applicants/organization-registration.html for instructions on the process of registering your organization as soon as possible to ensure you can meet the electronic application deadline.
+Grants.gov will Start Printed Page 41529not accept applications submitted after the deadline.

 5. Intergovernmental Review

 Executive Order (E.O.)
 12372, Intergovernmental Review of Federal Programs, applies to this program.
 This E.O. requires that Federal agencies provide opportunities for consultation on proposed assistance with State and local governments.
 Many States have established a Single Point of Contact (SPOC) to facilitate this consultation.
-A list of States that maintain a SPOC may be obtained at http://www.whitehouse.gov/omb/grants_spoc.
+For a list of States that maintain a SPOC, please see the White House website: https://www.whitehouse.gov/wp-content/uploads/2017/11/SPOC-Feb.-2018.pdf.
 If your State has a SPOC, you may submit your application directly for review.
-Any comments obtained through the SPOC must be provided to Rural Development for consideration as part of your application.
-If your State has not established a SPOC or you do not want to submit your application to the SPOC, Rural Development will submit your application to the SPOC or other appropriate agency or agencies.
+Any comments obtained through the SPOC must be provided to your State Office for consideration as part of your application.
+If your State has not established a SPOC or you do not want to submit your application to the SPOC, your State Office will submit your application to the SPOC or other appropriate agency or agencies.

-You are also encouraged to contact Cooperative Programs at 202-690-1374 or firstname.lastname@example.org if you have questions about this process.
+You are also encouraged to contact Honie Turner, Program Management Division at 202-720-1400 or CPgrants@usda.gov if you have questions about this process.

 6. Funding Restrictions

-The use of Project funds, including grant funds and other contributions, cannot be used for ineligible purposes.
-In addition, you shall not use Project funds for the following:
+Project Funds may not be used for ineligible purposes.
+In addition, you may not use Project Funds for the following:

 (b) To pay for costs to prepare the application for funding under this Notice;